 - If you have to say ‘no’, try to do it in a calm, understanding and respectful way.
 For example, ‘I understand that you want a tattoo.
 But you’re 13 and you’ve got a lot of time to think about it.
 So right now, the answer is no’.

-- Help your child to calm down by showing your understanding, letting her vent a bit or giving her space if she needs it.
+- Help your child to calm down by showing your understanding, letting him express his disappointment, or giving him space if he needs it.

 - Look after yourself – talking to someone you trust can help you feel better about the situation.